tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

 ## Term Frequency

 What if we were to take into account the frequency with which a particular word occurred in a given document?
 This is the term frequency (TF).
-TF should give us a better sense of the relevance of a document in relation to a query.
-In doing this, we modify our vectors to include the frequency of each word in the vector, $count(w,q)$, $count(w,d)$ for the query and document vectors respectively.
+TF should give us a better sense of the relevance of a document in relation to a query, as it is likely a more relevant document will contain a query term more frequently.
+In doing this, we modify our vectors to include the frequency of each word in the vector, `count(w,q)`, `count(w,d)` for the query and document vectors respectively.
 The equation for similarity above then becomes

 $$
     sim(count(w,q),count(w,d))=\sum_{i=1}^{N} x_iy_i
 $$

-where in this case $x,y\geq0$.
-The rest of this blog, we will adjust $count(w,d)$ to be able to produce more meaningful rankings.
+where in this case `x,y\geq0`.
+The rest of this blog, we will adjust `count(w,d)` to be able to produce more meaningful rankings.

 ## Inverse Document Frequency